raozaeemshahid/SoftC/README.md

 ## Idea Behind SoftC

 You might be wondering why C?
-When i first started programming, C seems old and useless to me, but when i took CS50 Introduction to Computer Science, i learned about C, i study it more.
-I read a book (which i borrow from my uncle) “Waite Group’s Turbo C Programming For The PC and Turbo C++”  and i just fell in love with it.
-I already knew Python, JS, Dart, Php but C really impressed me with it’s power, performance,Memory Control, Pointers, freedom to allocate memory and many more.
-After that when i start C++, to be honest i didn’t like that (it’s personally it Didn’t mean that it’s bad at all, it has a large community and is very popular).
-Because i had to remember lots of things and i’m very bad at remembering, C Seems to much more simple, faster and it can do everything than any Other languages, it just requires more effort.
-So why not make something that makes C Easy to program.
-So here it is, Without any further due let’s Get right into it.
+When I first started programming, C seems old and expired to me, but when I took CS50 Introduction to Computer Science on Edx by Harvard University, thanks to Prof David J. Malan that it was available for free, I learned about C. I read a book (which I borrow from my uncle) “Waite Group’s Turbo C Programming For The PC and Turbo C++” by Robert Lafore, and I just fell in love with it.
+I already knew Python, JavaScript, Dart, PHP but C impressed me with its power, performance, Memory Control, Pointers, freedom to allocate memory, and many more.
+After that when I start C++, to be honest, I didn’t like that (it didn’t mean that it’s bad at all, it has a large community and is very popular). it's Because I had to remember lots of things, understanding it's architecture is harder for me, C Seems pretty simple, faster, it only takes more effort.
+So why not make something that makes C Easy to program, first it was personal, then I decided to make this library free and share with everyone, so Without any further due let’s get right into it.

 ## How to Use?